Roman86/tailwindcss-scoped-preflight/README.md

         // Caution!
 Don't forget to return the value,
         // falsy/nullish result will remove the rule.
         // Either return the original ruleSelector, or inject some of existing strategies,
-        // let's fallback to the isolateForComponents strategy for this demo: return isolateForComponents('.twp')({ ruleSelector, ...whateverElse });
+        // let's fallback to the isolateInsideOfContainer strategy for this demo: return isolateInsideOfContainer('.twp')({ ruleSelector, ...whateverElse });
       },
     }),
   ],